What graduate salary can I expect in an IT job?

 Will I get paid more if I have a postgraduate degree?

 Some IT employers do start their graduates higher up the pay scale if they have a masters degree or PhD.
-For example, IBM explicitly publicises the higher salary ranges available for PhD graduates in some roles (see its employer hub for more details), while, as outlined above, Steve Rodgers states that a postgraduate degree is one factor that might contribute to a higher starting salary.
+For example, National Grid offers a slightly higher starting salary for graduates with a masters, while, as outlined above, Steve Rodgers states that a postgraduate degree is one factor that might contribute to a higher starting salary.

 How much do experienced IT professionals earn?